kagzouli/StationDemoProject/README.md

    - Build the project, generate docker images and push them in the regular or a custom docker registry
    - Start The application with docker-compose
    - Stop the application with docker-compose
-   - Start the application using kubernetes with 2 nodes
-   - Stop the application starting with kubernetes.

 ## BuildStationDemoProject